January 22, 2015

-Electronic Product Design and Retrofit for EMC - This two-day class gives engineering professionals the ability to successfully recognize, solve and avoid common EMI problems.
-Demonstrations using working hardware illustrate concepts such as radiated emissions, high frequency antennas, radiated and conducted immunity, and crosstalk in connectors, cables and IC packages.
+Electronic Product Design and Retrofit for EMC – This two-day class gives engineering professionals the ability to successfully recognize, solve and avoid common EMI problems.
+Demonstrations using working hardware illustrate concepts such as radiated emissions, high-frequency antennas, radiated and conducted immunity, and crosstalk in connectors, cables, and IC packages.

-Mechanical Design for EMC - This two-day class provides clear applications, theory and demonstrations for the successful design of mechanical enclosures for good system emissions and immunity performance.
-Key topics include grounding at the PCB and enclosure, system ground maps, PCB component placement and control drawings, enclosure and cable shielding, PCB device “cans”, resonant slots and enclosures, heat sinks, unintentional antennas, as well as connector, screw, and conductive gasket spacing.
+Mechanical Design for EMC – This two-day class provides clear applications, theory, and demonstrations for the successful design of mechanical enclosures for good system emissions and immunity performance.
+Key topics include grounding at the PCB and enclosure, system ground maps, PCB component placement and control drawings, enclosure and cable shielding, PCB device “cans”, resonant slots and enclosures, heat sinks, unintentional antennas, as well as connectors, screw, and conductive gasket spacing.

 Mastering the Spectrum Analyzer for Electrical Noise Measurement – SILENT’s one-day class is packed with practical tips, applications, and demonstrations to help make it easy for you to pick up a spectrum analyzer and start measuring and troubleshooting electrical noise and EMC problems.
 We will have a minimum of 3 different spectrum analyzers in class to help explain and demonstrate operating techniques that we have honed over the last twenty years.